-Scrap Metal Theft PreventionPosted on 09 October 2015 by Admin
+Scrap Metal Theft PreventionPosted on 09 October 2015

 For those of you who recall the famous anti-smoking ad where a waitress claimed that she had contracted lung cancer despite the fact that she “never smoked a day in her life,” then you’re familiar with Heather Crowe.
 Ms. Crowe’s story reached national exposure during the 2002 Canadian anti-smoking campaign, shedding light on the dangers of secondhand smoke in the workplace.
 Her story was touching and very effective; Ontario soon introduced anti-smoking legislation that prohibited smoking in restaurants and other similar public venues, and other provinces followed suit.
 Sadly, in 2006 Ms. Crowe passed away due to lung cancer, and in 2009, a commemorative bronze plaque was installed in a small park off of Island Park Drive in Ottawa, Ontario.
 Perhaps even more sadly, the plaque was stolen on September 16th, 2015.
 The reason?
 Scrap metal thieves.